pozil/pd25-workshop/README.md

 1. Select the root of **Agent API** collection and open the **Variables** tab.
 1. Paste the **Consumer Key** and **Consumer Secret** respectively in the `clientId` and `clientSecret` collection variables.
 1. From Setup, go to **My Domain**, and then copy the value of **Current My Domain URL** into the `sfOrgDomain` collection variable.
-1. From Setup, go to **Agents**, select the agent that you want to interact with and and then copy value of the agent ID (a value starting with `0Xx.....`) from the browser URL into the `agentId` collection variable.
+1. From Setup, go to **Agents**, select the agent that you want to interact with and then copy the value of the agent ID (a value starting with `0Xx.....`) from the browser URL into the `agentId` collection variable.
 1. Save your collection variables (press `Cmd + S` or `Ctrl + S`).
 1. Open the **Authorization** tab of the Postman collection and click **Get New Access Token** at the bottom of the screen.
 1. Click **Use Token**.